Photo taken by me using my HS10 Fujifilm camera-

-Heat a couple inches of canola oil to about 350 degrees, I used my electric wok*, not this exact model, but close.
-I like it for frying small things because I use less oil with it than I do with my frying pan and the temperature is so easy to adjust.
+Heat a couple inches of canola oil to about 350 degrees, I used my electric wok, I like it for frying small things because I use less oil with it than I do with my frying pan and the temperature is so easy to adjust.

 Dip the dandelion blossoms in the batter, then fry until golden brown on both sides and drain on paper towels.
 Now convince people they are really worth trying, because apparently people have serious doubts.